Earning Academic Credit

 Intramural Competitions

-Students who participate in the Appellate Competition or the Murray S. Love Mock Trial Competition may receive one activity credit for their participation.
-No academic credit is available for participating in the Ronald D. Ecker Memorial Negotiation and Client Counseling Competition.
+Students participating in the Appellate Competition or the Murray S. Love Mock Trial Competition may receive one activity credit.
+No credit is available for participating in the Ronald D. Ecker Memorial Negotiation and Client Counseling Competition.

-Students who are enrolled in Federal Appellate Advocacy Class and participate in the Appellate Competition are not eligible to receive an activity credit.
-Instead, these students receive credit due to their enrollment in Federal Appellate Advocacy, for which participation in the first round of the Appellate Competition is required.
+Students enrolled in Federal Appellate Advocacy and participating in the Appellate Competition are not eligible to receive activity credit.
+Instead, they receive credit for their enrollment in Federal Appellate Advocacy.
+Participation in the first round of the Appellate Competition is required for the class.

-Students who are not enrolled in Federal Appellate Advocacy Class and participate in the Appellate Competition, following all competition rules, are eligible to receive an activity credit.
+Students not enrolled in Federal Appellate Advocacy who participate in the Appellate Competition andetition rules follow all comp are eligible to receive an activity credit.

-All students who participate in the Murray S. Love Mock Trial Competition, following all competition rules, are eligible to receive an activity credit.
-The Murray S. Love Competition Rules, which are available each year when Murray S. Love Competition registration opens, contain detailed information about academic credit.
-Students should review the Rules to fully understand credit eligibility.
+Following all competition rules, students who participate in the Murray S. Love Mock Trial Competition are eligible to receive an activity credit.
+The competition rules, available each year when competition registration opens, contain detailed information about academic credit.
+Students should review the rules carefully.